iambriccardo/scalable-capital-at-tax-report/README.md

 There are still a few todos for the script:
 * Add support for handling capital gains derived from selling.
 * Add support for fetching OEKB data directly from their API.
+* Add support for multiple reportings in a year.